linn221/Book-Inventory/journal.md

 - [x] update/store button to the right

 ### 2023-05-06 Sat
-- [ ] convert form label to input group
+- [!] validate the requests, make the name unique
+- [!] repopulate forms with old values
+- [!] show errors in forms bootstrap style
-- [ ] sort by column function in book.index
+- [!] sort by column function in book.index
 - [ ] make course model
 - [ ] create the course if it doesn't exist, then add the id to book table
 - [ ] make the course clickable link, which filter the list of books by that id